Maintenance and inspection of watercourses

 If the maintenance has not been carried out after a re-inspection, you are in violation.
 In such a case, we can enforce the maintenance.

-- You will then still have the opportunity to carry out the maintenance yourself or have it carried out.
+• At that point, you still have the opportunity to carry out the maintenance yourself or have it carried out.

-- The costs thereof shall then be borne by the person(s) responsible for maintenance.
+• The costs will then be paid by the person or persons who are responsible for the maintenance.

 How do we inspect?

 Outside cities and towns, inspections are carried out from a helicopter.
 This is not possible in all cases.
-Anything that cannot be seen from the air is inspected by car or on foot.
+Anything that cannot be seen from the air, is inspected by car or on foot.

 Rules on maintenance and maintenance obligations